Stochastic Neural Network Symmetrisation in Markov Categories: Symmetrisation procedures

 In general, $\ave(k)$ may not be equivariant even if $k$ is.
 However, $\ave$ does preserve equivariance with respect to \emph{affine} group actions.
 This occurs very often in practice, since many actions are defined in terms of elementary matrix operations.
 The following result makes this more precise.

-\begin{proposition} Let $\G$ be a group in $\Meas$ acting on measurable spaces $\X$ and $\Y \coloneqq \R^d$, where the action on $\Y$ is affine, and suppose $k : \X \to \Y$ is a Markov kernel for which the integral \eqref{eq:deterministic-symmetrised-function} is everywhere defined.
-If $k$ is equivariant in $\Stoch$ when these actions are lifted to $\Stoch$ (see Proposition \ref{prop:lifting-via-monad}), then $\ave(k)$ is also equivariant with respect to these actions.
+\begin{proposition} Let $\G$ be a group in $\Meas$ acting on measurable spaces $\X$ and $\Y \coloneqq \R^d$, where the action on $\Y$ is affine, and suppose $k : \X \to \Y$ is a Markov kernel that is equivariant when these actions are lifted to $\Stoch$ by Proposition \ref{prop:lifting-via-monad}.
+Then $\ave(k)$ is also equivariant (provided the integral \eqref{eq:deterministic-symmetrised-function} is everywhere defined).

 \end{proposition}

 \begin{proof} In the notation of Example \ref{ex:stochastic-equivariance}, for all $x \in \X$ and $g \in \G$ we have